 Behind the transparent screen, various optical components are processed, which work with the help of light.
-Think of a proximity sensor, lighting sensor and of course the front camera.
+Think of a proximity sensor, a lighting sensor, and of course, the front camera.
 In addition, an in-display fingerprint scanner is installed.
 Furthermore, the full-screen smartphone is equipped with a metal frame in which the antenna radiators are processed.

 The second screen area has a lower resolution than the main screen.
 Individual recesses can be made for the sensors, but it is also possible that one recess for two sensors is made.
 The two display areas can be activated independently of each other.

 Icons and colors show on a transparent display area

 Icons can be displayed on the transparent screen area, depending on the application used.
 For example, a heart rate icon can be shown when using a biometric sensor (such as the built-in fingerprint scanner).
 A camera lens can also be shown when starting the camera application.
 These icons are also displayed in an animated way.

 In addition, the degree of transparency can vary depending on the displayed content.
 The transparent display is also capable of showing color.
 This way, the small display edge around the camera hole can change color and thus serve as a charging indicator.
 During the startup of the camera application, for example, it is colored red and turns green as soon as the camera is ready for use.
 It can also blink, which is useful when taking a photo via the self-timer function of the device.